topherbullock/garden-runc-release/docs/rootless-containers.md

 With the latest release of Garden it is now possible to create and run processes in containers without requiring root privileges!
-This document details the various components that enable this to work, as well as a step-by-step guide for installing and configuring Garden to run as a non-root user.
+This document details the various components that enable this to work, as well as providing a step-by-step guide for installing and configuring Garden to run as a non-root user.

 **HUGE DISCLAIMER**: Garden's support for rootless containers is still very much